keboola/gke-upgrade-tool/README.md

 - Switches between A/B node pools
 - Upgrades the newly activated node pool
 - If run again, upgrades the previously active node pool as well
+- Upgrades the control plane and non-active nodepools to the new version (by default, does NOT switch active/non-active nodepools)
+- You can switch active/non-active nodepools separately using the `--switch-active-only` flag

 You can alter this behavior with the following options:

 - `--minor` to specify a minor version to upgrade to, e.g. `1.26`
 - `--latest` to upgrade to the latest available version, instead of the second to latest
 - `--image` to upgrade to a specific version, e.g. `1.25.16-gke.1041000`
+- `--switch-active-only` to only switch all *_NODE_POOL_ACTIVE values between a and b, without touching any Kubernetes version fields (see below)

 Please note, that `--minor/--latest` and `--image` are mutually exclusive.